krysje/KEZMediaPlayer/README.md

 * Skip 15 seconds up/down

 ### Other features
-Play/Pause with KEYBOARD.SPACE key.\
+Play/Pause with SPACE key.\
-Skip 15 seconds up and down with KEYBOARD.UP & KEYBOARD.DOWN keys.\
+Skip 15 seconds up and down with UP & DOWN keys.\
-Fullscreen with KEYBOARD.F key.\
+Fullscreen with F key.\
-Hide Menubars with MOUSE.DOUBLECLICK.
+Hide Menubars with DOUBLECLICK.